Last Updated: March 20, 2021

 According to Facebook marketing statistics, the average cost per click (CPC) for Facebook ads is $1.72 across all industries, and the average click-through rate (CTR) is 0.9%.
 Even at first glance, these numbers don’t seem surprising.
 Nevertheless, it’s great to know that so many people who’ve clicked on a Facebook ad have made a purchase.

 35. 35% of Facebook’s ad audience is under 25 years old.

-We’re used to saying “billion” when expressing a hyperbole or making some kind of joke.
+We’re used to saying “billion” when expressing hyperbole or making some kind of joke.
 But in this case, these Facebook stats aren’t an exaggeration.
-The data we’ve unleashed in this article is amazing, but it’s also insightful for users and marketers.
+The data we’ve unleashed in this article is fantastic, but it’s also insightful for users and marketers.
 Creating and maintaining a presence on Facebook should (still) be your company’s top priority.

 Some analysts believe that Facebook has managed to keep the number of users on the rise worldwide by appealing to those over 50 years old.
 It could also explain the fall in younger users, who’ve migrated from this social network to Instagram and Snapchat—not to mention the growing number of teenagers who’ve never even made an account.

 As these Facebook statistics have shown, it’s still undeniably the leading social network and will continue its reign for some time.